History of Duke Blue Devils football: Shirley Wilson era (1979–1982)

 Elon head coach Shirley "Red" Wilson replaced McGee and went 16–27–1 as Duke's head football coach.
 Wilson's teams only won two games in his first two seasons, then had back-to-back 6–5 records.
 Wilson's teams became known for their innovative passing attack under offensive coordinator Steve Spurrier, whose 1982 offense featuring quarterback Ben Bennett set a school record for yardage before Wilson retired and Spurrier left to become the head coach of the United States Football League's (USFL) Tampa Bay Bandits.

 Wilson led the Blue Devils to a 2–8–1 record in his first season.
 Duke began the season with a victory over East Carolina.
 That was followed by a loss to South Carolina, a loss to Virginia, a tie against Army, a win over Richmond, and losses to Clemson, Maryland Georgia Tech, #20 Wake Forest, NC State and North Carolina.
 In 1980, Duke compiled a 2–9 record.
 After losing their first five games to start the season, the Blue Devils defeated Clemson by a score of 34–17.
 After losing to Maryland, the Blue Devils lost their last three to close the season.
 In 1981, Wilson led the Blue Devils to an improved 6–5 record.
-The Blue Devils began the season with losses to #11 Ohio State and South Carolina before winning three straight.
-After losing to #6 Clemson and Maryland, the Blue Devils won three straight before losing to North Carolina in the regular season finale.
+The Blue Devils began the season with losses to No. 11 Ohio State and South Carolina before winning three straight.
+After losing to No. 6 Clemson and Maryland, the Blue Devils won three straight before losing to North Carolina in the regular season finale.
 Wilson's last season in 1982 was a 6–5 campaign.
 The Blue Devils started the season with three straight wins before losing to four straight.
 The Blue Devils then beat Georgia Tech and Wake Forest before losing to NC State and defeating North Carolina.
 Duke's 1982 team, with Steve Spurrier serving as offensive coordinator, was the first in Atlantic Coast Conference history to average more than 300 passing yards per game.